Manuferu/ForestAZ/README.md

  - Perimetroforestal_SM : This shapefile contains the forest boundaries of the island.

  - SM_Admin0 : This shapefile contains the administrative boundary level 0 of Sao Miguel island.

+ - tra_val_edominante_dissolve: This shapefile contains the training and validating points per specie that is used to train both the Random Forest and CART classifier in the application